Rameh: State of Israel

 Rameh was captured by Israeli forces from the Golani Brigade without resistance on 30 October 1948 following Operation Hiram.
 Another Israeli unit entered the village during the next day and expelled 1,000 of its Muslim and Christian inhabitants on the threat of death, though the Druze were allowed to remain.
 The historian Benny Morris surmises that the expulsion order may have been driven by local Druze pressure to expel Rameh's Christians or a punitive response to the public support from one of Rameh's leading Christian notables, Father Yakub al-Hanna, for Fawzi al-Qawuqji, the leader of the Arab Liberation Army (ALA), one of the principal Arab forces in the Galilee during the 1948 Arab-Israeli war.
 The Israeli unit departed the village on 5 November and Rameh's expelled residents returned to the village after having camped out in the surrounding wadis (dry river beds) and caves.
 Their return was likely enabled by the intervention of the Israeli officer Ben Dunkelman of the 7th Brigade, who protested the expulsion order.
 Many Christians expelled from the captured village of Iqrit settled in Rameh.

 In 1954 a local council was appointed to administer Rameh's local affairs.
 Members of the 13-council were elected for the first time in 1959.
 In 1989 Fathinah Hana was elected head of Rameh's local council, one of three Arab women elected heads of municipal or local councils in Israel, the other two being Samiyah Hakhim in Nazareth and Nahidah Shehadeh in Kafr Yasif; before them, only one Arab woman in Israel had been elected to the position, Violet Khoury of Kafr Yasif in 1979–1988.
+Rameh is home of the Abu Latifs, a Druze crime family which operate mainly in the north, and one of main three Arab crime organizations in Israel.

 Demography

-53% of the residents of Rameh are Christian, 31% are Druze and 16% are Muslim.
+In 2017, 53% of the residents of Rameh were Christian, 31% were Druze and 16% were Muslim.
+In 2022, 49.8% of the population was Christian, 31.4% was Druze and 18.8% was Muslim.

 Writing in the 1960s, the historian Jacob Landau noted that Rameh was "distinguished by its high level of education and standard of living, expressed in the home, dress and general behaviour".
 At the time at least, the Greek Orthodox community was the largest religious group in the village and held the most influence over its local affairs, followed by the Greek Catholics (Melkites).
 The Druze maintained significant numbers in Rameh, but were politically divided at the time into two factions, while the smaller Christian communities, namely the Roman Catholics, and the Muslims, most of whom were internally displaced refugees from nearby villages, wielded little political influence.
 The Druze of Rameh are generally known to be the "least traditionally minded [Druze] in Israel", according to the historian Robert Betts.